 Mike McCurry is of counsel at Public Strategies Washington, Inc., where he provides counsel on communications strategies and management to corporate and non-profit clients.
 He is also a Distinguished Professor and Director of the Center for Public Theology at Wesley Theological Seminary in Washington, D.C., concentrating on the intersections of faith, politics and public affairs.

-McCurry is a veteran political strategist and spokesperson with nearly four decades of experience in the nation’s capital.
+McCurry is a veteran political strategist and spokesperson with four decades of experience in the nation’s capital.
 McCurry served in the White House as press secretary to President Bill Clinton (1995-1998).
 He also served as spokesman for the U.S. Department of State (1993-1995) and director of communications for the Democratic National Committee (1988-1990).
 McCurry held a variety of leadership roles in national campaigns for the Democratic ticket from 1984 to 2004.